Poplar1/r-novice-gapminder/README.md

 for instructions on formatting, building, and submitting material, or run `make` in this directory for a list of helpful commands.

-The goal of this lesson is to teach novice programmers to write modular code and best practices for using R for data analysis.
-R is commonly used in many scientific disciplines for statistical analysis and its array of third-party packages.
-We find that many scientists who come to Software Carpentry workshops use R and want to learn more.
+The primary goal of this lesson is to teach novice programmers to write modular code and best practices for using R for data analysis.
+R is commonly used in many primary scientific disciplines for statistical analysis and its array of third-party packages.
+We find that many scientists who come to Software Carpentry workshops use R and want to learn more.It is very critical to them.
 The emphasis of these materials is to give attendees a strong foundation in the fundamentals of R, and to teach best practices for scientific computing: breaking down analyses into modular units, task automation, and encapsulation.